In South Sudan, iguacu recommends:

 Which sector needs your help?

 After extensive research and analysis from our network of experts, we recommend you act in the food sector.
-The ongoing famine has already hit 100,000 people and is threatening a further 1 million people.
+The ongoing food crisis is affecting 6 million people and 1.7 million face emergency levels of food insecurity.

 Right now more than 1 million South Sudanese children are estimated to be malnourished and a quarter of a million children severely malnourished.